183aryan/183aryan/README.md

 ### More about me

 - 😁 I'm a Junior year hustler who thinks whatever he does is not enough and strives to be more.
 - 📖 Currently learning Data structures and Algorithms, JavaScript.
-Also, testing my Problem Sokving Skills on [Leetcode](https://leetcode.com/aryan183/)
+Also, testing my Problem Sokving Skills.
 - 🤟 Interested WebDev.
 - 📑 Actively trying to get my hands on more Languages/Tools/DBs like Node.js, Express.js, HardHat, React etc.